navjotdhanawat/dynamic-wkhtmltopdf/README.md

 ];

 var document = {
-    type: 'buffer',     // 'file' or 'buffer'
+    type: 'file',     // 'file' or 'buffer' or 'stream'
     template: html,
     context: {
         users: users
     },
-    path: "./output.pdf"    // it is not required if type is buffer };
+    path: "./output.pdf"    // it is not required if type is buffer or stream };

 pdf.create(document, options)